2010 Yazoo City tornado: Recovery

-Later tornadoes
+Later tornado

-On November 29, six months after the EF4 tornado, another significant EF2 tornado struck downtown Yazoo City, with estimated windspeeds of 115 mph.
+On November 29, seven months after the tornado, another significant EF2 tornado struck downtown Yazoo City, with estimated wind speeds of 115 mph.
 Several buildings were damaged, with most of them being unroofed and one having parts of their exterior walls collapse.
-Then the tornado peaked in the downtown area, with buildings having their windows blown out and a siding from a building was torn off.
-Afterwards, the tornado damaged or torn off roofs from homes and businesses, power poles were snapped, and several trees were uprooted before the tornado dissipated few miles northeast of Yazoo City.
-No injuries and fatalities were reported and the tornado caused $1.1 million in damage.
-Governor Haley Barbour and Lieutenant Governor Phil Bryant assessed the damage in Yazoo City, with Bryant reporting that 24 businesses were damaged by the tornado, but noting officials were still quantifying the damage, with him stating, "I think what you've got here is storm fatigue.
+Then the tornado peaked in the downtown area, with buildings having their windows blown out and a siding from a building torn off.
+Afterwards, the tornado tore off roofs from homes and businesses, snapped power poles, and several trees were uprooted before the tornado dissipated northeast of Yazoo City.
+No casualties were reported, and the tornado caused $1.1 million in damage.
+Governor Haley Barbour and Lieutenant Governor Phil Bryant assessed the damage in Yazoo City, reporting that 24 businesses were damaged by the tornado.
+Bryant stated afterwards, "I think what you've got here is storm fatigue.
 It's very frightening to people."

-On May 2, 2021, a long-tracked, high-end EF1 tornado struck the southern parts of Yazoo City.
-The tornado touchdown in rural Issaquena County before quickly traversing into Yazoo County, quickly intensifying to high-end EF1 strength, demolishing multiple farm outbuildings.
-The tornado widen south of Yazoo City as it strengthened to high-end EF1 intensity again, rolling and destroying two mobile homes.
-For the remainder of the path, trees were considerably damaged and moderate roof damage were noted before the tornado dissipated.
-No injuries and fatalities were reported and the tornado caused $500,000 in damage.